 The State Archives has specialized programs to collect and preserve records of state government.
 The Legislative Archives Program, Court Records Program and Governor's Records Program work with the three branches of Government to identify records of enduring value that should be preserved in the Archives.
 The State Records Appraisal Program works to identify and collect records of state agencies.

-The State Archives occupies a facility one block south of the State Capitol as part of the Secretary of State office complex.
-Completed in 1995, the 170,000 square foot building has six floors of environmentally controlled stacks, including a number of specialized vaults, which house the Archives' collections.
-The building also has facilities for preservation and research use of archival materials.
+The State Archives continually works to promote the development of the archival profession through the Western Archives Institute (co–sponsored by the Society of California Archivists) , and education through the Graduate Internship Program.
+Located one block south of the State Capitol, the State Archives is housed in the Secretary of State office complex.
+Completed in 1995, the 170,000 square foot building has six floors of environmentally controlled stacks, including a number of specialized vaults, which house the Archives' collections, as well as preservation, imaging, and processing labs.

 The State Archives is home to original bills signed into law by the Governor and chaptered by the Secretary of State, original bill proposals from the State Senate and State Assembly, opinions of the State Supreme Court and Courts of Appeal, and bill files from legislators and legislative committees.
 Taken together, these records represent the legal foundation of state government and are frequently used by the courts, the legal community, state and local governments, and the public.

-Today two laws are fundamental to the public’s right to access public records, the California Public Records Act (Government Code section 6250 et seq) and the California Information Practices Act (Civil Code section 1798 et seq).
+Today two laws are fundamental to the public’s right to access public records, the California Public Records Act (Government Code section 7920.000 et seq) and the California Information Practices Act (Civil Code section 1798 et seq).